Plays

 In 2011, 2012, and 2013, I adapted three classic works: "Alice in Wonderland", "The Secret Garden" and "The Wind in the Willows."
 All adaptations were commissioned by Malvern Theatre Players and produced at the Forum Theatre in the January post-Christmas season.
 The large casts gave actors with experience a chance to share their knowledge and gave first-time actors opportunities to learn new skills.
 Members of the local community were involved: Worcester University designed and made all the costumes.
 Local children took on roles as extras.
 All were directed by Chris Bassett, and the artwork for the back-projected graphics was created by Amy Riches.

-WIND IN THE WILLOWS was BACK in July 2023 - an outdoor performance in Priory Park - Performing to full houses every night!
+"The Wind in the Willows" was back in July 2023 as an outdoor performance in Priory Park - Performing to full houses every night!
+My adaptation of "Alice in Wonderland" will be performed again in July 2024, also in Priory Park, Malvern.

 Point Blank